 The primary weakness of the model is that it cannot predict the timing of responses to reduced deposition.
 The model does not take into account future climate-based changes such as weathering rates and soil base cation depletion which can affect the speed of lake recovery.
-Therefore, while the model accurately estimates critical loading limits based on current data, it cannot predict how long the recovery process may take.
+Therefore, while the model estimates critical loading limits based on current data, it cannot predict how long the recovery process may take.

 The Critical Condition for these lakes occurs during springtime when annual acidity loads peak due to snowmelt runoff events.
-Since there was not enough data from the spring time-period to develop TMDLs for all 20 lakes, New Hampshire combined spring, summer, and fall data to determine annual average critical loads for each lake.
-New Hampshire acknowledges in the TMDL document that critical loads calculated using this approach may not be fully protective for the worst case conditions of springtime.
-To address this issue, the state added additional Margin of Safety (MOS).
+Since there was not enough data from the spring time-period to develop TMDLs for these lakes, New Hampshire combined data from spring-summer-fall to determine annual average critical loads for each lake.
+It is acknowledged in the TMDL report that critical loads calculated using this approach may not be fully protective for the worst case conditions of springtime.
+To address this issue, the State added an explicit Margin of Safety (MOS) of 10%.

 Assessment: EPA concludes that the TMDL document satisfies the requirements of the above category.